hackclub/hackclub/case_studies/san_mateo_high_school/2015-09-28_meet_4/recap.md

 ## How we managed problems and outcomes

-- We improvised and taught IF/ELSE statements using Java, we made sure that the hackers were aware about the "extra" stuff that Java uses that Javascript doesn't.
+- We improvised and taught IF/ELSE statements using Java, we made sure that the hackers were aware about the "extra" stuff that Java uses that JavaScript doesn't.
 - We also tried to have the hackers participate.
 - We won't have a lab this Wednesday either, so instead we will have a fun